favour-olumese/alx-system_engineering-devops/0x01-shell_permissions/README.md

 `3-new_owner` - Script that changes the onwer of a file called "hello" to the user "betty."

-`4-empty` - Script that create an empty file called "hello"
+`4-empty` - Script that create an empty file called "hello."

 `5-execute` - Script that adds execute permission to the onwer of the file "hello."